joshmarinacci/arduinox2/README.md

 Very early stages.
 Just compilation and basic editing works right now, plus some library stuff You must be comfortable with the command line right now.
 All paths are currently hard coded for Mac.
 To try it out do:

 * have NodeJS and NPM installed
 * have the regular Arduino IDE installed
 * check out the code: `git clone https://github.com/joshmarinacci/ElectronIDE`
 * install all deps with `cd ElectronIDE; npm install`
-* modify `settings.js` to fit your environment
+* copy `settings.js.example` to `settings.js` and modify to fit your environment
 * run `node electron`
 * open your browser to `http://localhost:54329/`